 Visiting nature can provide an opportunity for families to be physically active and relieve stress in an affordable way.

-Even though there are scientifically proven results of the benefits of nature exposure, there is still lack of research studying the associations with family nature visits and the wellbeing of young children.
-The research focusing on young children is important as nature experiences in childhood may predict nature exposure as an adult.
+Even though there is scientifically proven evidence of the benefits of nature exposure, research exploring the associations between nature visits and the wellbeing of young children is still limited.
+Research focusing on young children is important as nature experiences in childhood may predict nature exposure later in life.

-The main research questions in Naturkraft consist of whether there are sociodemographic and mental health factors related to nature visits within families with young children, are frequent visits to nature related to children’s physical activity or other health behaviours or their nature connectedness.
+The main research questions in Naturkraft concern whether sociodemographic and mental health factors are related to nature visits among families with preschool- and school-aged children, and whether frequent visits to nature are related to children’s physical activity, other health behaviors, wellbeing, and nature connectedness.

-The research project focuses on families with children aged 2–12 years.
-The project uses data from the DAGIS-studies conducted in 2015–16, 2017–18 and 2023–2024.
-Data is derived from questionnaires filled-in by parents and schoolchildren and from accelerometers worn by children during one week.
-The project has also used data from a web-based questionnaire filled by parents, in a study which was conducted as a collaboration project with Folkhälsans förbund Naturkraft-project in spring 2019.
-The Naturkraft research project started in autumn 2020 and it is still running.
+The project focuses on families with children aged 2–12 years and uses data from the DAGIS studies conducted in 2015–2016, 2017–2018, and 2023–2024.
+Data were derived from questionnaires completed by parents and schoolchildren, as well as from accelerometers worn by children during a one-week study period.
+The project also includes data from a web-based questionnaire completed by parents in a study conducted in a collaboration project with Folkhälsans Förbund’s Naturkraft-project in spring 2019.
+The Naturkraft research project began in autumn 2020 and is still ongoing.

 Read more